Notice of Annual General Meeting of Shareholders in Enea AB (publ)

 Notice of attendance

-Shareholders who wish to attend the annual general meeting must be recorded as shareholder in the share register kept by Euroclear Sweden AB on Tuesday 3 April 2012 and give notice of attendance to the Company at the latest on Tuesday 3 April 2012 at 5 p.m.
+Shareholders who wish to attend the AGM must be recorded as shareholder in the share register maintained by Euroclear Sweden AB no later than Wednesday May 2, 2018 and notify the Company no later than 5 p.m. on Wednesday May 2, 2018.
 Notice of attendance can be given by post to Enea AB (publ), P.O.
-Box 1033, 164 21 Kista, by telephone +46 8 507 140 34 or by e-mail to [email protected] Notice of attendance shall contain name, personal- or corporate identification number, number of represented shares, address, telephone no. and assistant, if any, (2 at the most).
+Box 1033, 164 21 Kista, by telephone +46 8 507 140 00 or by e-mail to [email protected] Notice of attendance shall contain name, personal or corporate identification number, number of represented shares, address, telephone no. and assistant, if any, (no more than 2).

-Shareholders represented by proxy shall issue a power of attorney for the representative.
-The power of attorney may be valid for five years maximum if specifically noted.
-If no term of validity is noted the power of attorney is valid for one year.
-The power of attorney shall be submitted to the Company well ahead of the annual general meeting to the address stated above.
-If the power of attorney is issued by a legal entity it must be accompanied by a copy of the entity’s certificate of registration.
-Such documents must be no more than one year old.
-A power of attorney form will be kept available at the Company’s website www.enea.com and will be sent to shareholders who request it and states their address at the same time.
+Shareholders represented by proxy shall issue a dated proxy.
+The proxy may be valid for a maximum of five years if so has been specifically stated.
+If no term of validity is stated, the proxy is valid for one year.
+The proxy shall be submitted to the Company well ahead of the AGM to the address stated above.
+Proxies issued by a legal entity must be accompanied by an attested copy of the entity’s registration certificate.
+The registration certificate must not be older than one year.
+A proxy form will be kept available at the Company’s website www.enea.com and will also be sent to shareholders who so request and state their address.

-Shareholder having shares registered in the name of a nominee must request the nominee to temporarily enter the shareholder into the share register as per Tuesday 3 April 2012, in order to be entitled to attend the meeting.
-The shareholder should inform the nominee to that effect well before that day.
+In order to be entitled to attend the AGM, shareholder having shares registered in the name of a nominee must request the nominee to temporarily, and by no later than Wednesday May 2, 2018, have the shares re-registered in the share register in their own name.
+The shareholder shall inform the nominee to that effect well in advance.

-- Approval of the agenda of the meeting
+4. Approval of the agenda of the AGM

-- Election of one or two persons to approve the minutes
+5. Election of one or two persons to verify the minutes and count votes (tellers)

-- Determination whether the meeting has been properly convened
+6. Determination as to whether the AGM has been properly convened

-a) adoption of the profit and loss statement and the balance sheet, the consolidated profit and loss statement and the consolidated balance sheet
+a) adoption of the income statement and the balance sheet, the consolidated income statement and the consolidated balance sheet

-b) the appropriation of the Company’s profit or loss in accordance with the approved balance sheet
+b) the appropriation of the Company’s profit or loss in accordance with the adopted balance sheet

 c) discharge of liability for the members of the board of directors and the managing director